tripoloski1337/tripoloski1337.github.io/_posts/2019-09-09-tcache_poisoning.markdown

 layout: post
 title:  "Tcache Poisoning [heap exploitation]"
 date:   2019-09-09 03:59:00
-categories: experience
+categories: research
+tags: heap linux libc ctf pwn
+description: this article explains about heap.
 ---

 # Tcache Poisoning
 what is tcache poisoning ?
 In glibc-2.26, TCache (per-thread cache), a new feature, was introduced in malloc. and tcache poisoning is a technique to poison Tcache feature in glibc-2.26. for example from how2heap by shellpish team

 	This file demonstrates a simple tcache poisoning attack by tricking malloc into returning a pointer to an arbitrary location (in this case, the stack).